The story (from Marvel Studios Press Release)

 Marvel does an outstanding job of showcasing women as strong, beautiful, and fierce.
 They are the warriors of the Wakandan tribe!
 "Black Panther"'s female characters possess sharp minds AND exceptional skills.
 General Okoye is the fiercest warrior among them all and Princess Shuri is the brain behind the technological advancements.
 The film does a nice job of portraying the complexity of nurturing care, brilliant intelligence, and fighting prowess of women.

-Reason #2This Marvel film came from a totally different feel-an indigenous, tribal village vibe.
+Reason #2This Marvel film came from a totally different feel, an indigenous, tribal village vibe.
 The fight scenes consist of back-to-basics human combat, a refreshing departure from the fiery blasts, explosions, virtual reality, "Matrix"-like visual trickery one finds in a majority of the usual Marvel films.
 But of course there are still exciting chase scenes!
 The Wakandans hold the most advanced technology in the world, however challenge battles for leadership occurs with no armor, superpowers and only hand weapons.
 Members from each tribe watch, standing mountains high, filling in each hollow of the creviced mountainside as the fights take place in the water below them.
 The rhythmic chest and shoulder movements of the tribe members, synchronized to the sound of escalating tribal drums, move the audience to the peak of each fight.
-So dramatic in visual and sound, the effect on the audience is momentous!
+The entirety of the film is so dramatic in visual and sound, the effect on the audience is momentous!

 These are my three reasons why I loved "Black Panther"!
 I encourage you to watch this film and please let me know what you thought!